FOREX-U.S. dollar holds gains ahead of Fed minutes

 U.S. retail sales data due later on Wednesday will also be watched closely as an indicator of the economy's resilience.

-The dollar index was last broadly flat on the day at 106.510. =USD It has recovered by around 2% since last week's post-inflation data low, but remains more than 2% off the two-decade high of 109.29 hit in mid-July.
+The dollar index was last up 0.1% on the day at 106.600. =USD It has recovered by around 2% since last week's post-inflation data low, but remains more than 2% off the two-decade high of 109.29 hit in mid-July.

-The euro was also broadly unchanged versus the dollar at $1.01785, ahead of the final reading for euro zone GDP in the second quarter due later on Wednesday, after preliminary data showed faster than expected growth despite the deteriorating outlook.
+The euro was broadly unchanged versus the dollar at $1.01730, after revised official data showed euro zone economic growth was slightly less robust in the second quarter than previously estimated.
 EUR=EBS

 The New Zealand dollar jumped as much as 0.6% after the country's central bank announced a fourth consecutive 50 basis point rate hike to 3.00% without giving hints of slowing down.